Top 11 Great Inventions That Changed The World

 11. Telephone

-The telegraph allowed people to send messages from one place to another but was limited by the fact that to send and receive messages they had to use Samuel Morse code, which was impractical for transmitting many non-English texts because there were no codes for letters with diacritical marks.
+The telegraph made it possible for people to send and receive messages, but it was limited because it required the use of Samuel Morse code, which made it difficult to transmit many non-English texts because there were no codes for letters with diacritical marks.